 Note: The information in this section pertains to the FIT and ASFIT program.

-Our registration process is a module-based approach built upon six experience areas that the profession believes are critical for forest professionals.
-This process is designed to build knowledge and a professional mind-set from the moment a new member is enrolled.
+Meeting requirements for independent practice is a module-based approach built upon six experience areas that the profession believes are critical for forest professionals.
+This process is designed to build knowledge and a professional mind-set from the moment a new registrant is enrolled.

 - Regulation and Ethics

-- BC Forest Professionals Working with Aboriginal Communities
+- BC Forest Professionals Working with Indigenous Communities

 - Forest Legislation and Policy